RevenueCat/revenuecat-docs/docs_source/🛠 Tools/targeting.md

 This allows you to create paywall experiences that are tailored to each of your audiences so you can make an effective pitch for your product and maximize lifetime value.

+> 📘
+>
+> Targeting is available on Pro, Scale, and Enterprise plans.
+[Click here](https://app.revenuecat.com/settings/billing) to review your plan and consider upgrading.

 ## Terminology

 | Term             | Definition                                                                                                                                                                                                             |